SSWConsulting/SSW.Rules.Content/rules/do-you-use-strongly-typed-ids/rule.md

 }
 ```

-The `Guid` ID value of a `Person` entity can easily be mistaken or used as the Guid ID value of a `Customer` entity because there is no strong typing or encapsulation to prevent these two different entity ID types from being used interchangeably.
+The Guid `Id` value of a `Person` entity can easily be mistaken or used as the Guid `Id` value of a `Customer` entity because there is no strong typing or encapsulation to prevent these two different entity ID types from being used interchangeably.

 Primitive Obsession can be witnessed on almost any domain concept, not just IDs (e.g. EmailAddress, PhoneNumber, Currency).
 To combat Primitive Obsession, we should consider creating meaningful and domain-specific classes to represent our concepts.
 By encapsulating related data and behavior into these classes, we can improve our code readability, maintainability, and flexibility.
 See [Do you know when to use value objects?](https://www.ssw.com.au/rules/when-to-use-value-objects/) for examples of replacing data with Value Objects.

 Using **Strongly Typed IDs** we can avoid the anti-pattern and clearly represent our domain entity specific identifiers.

-Now with **C# 9** (and later) we can use the `record` or even `record struct` (for better performance - see below) type to declare strongly typed IDs very succinctly.
-With `record`s we no longer need to implement/override equality operators - its automagically done for us by the compiler.
+Now with **C# 9** (and later) we can use the `record` (for one line declarations) or even the `record struct` (for better performance - see below) type to declare strongly typed IDs very succinctly.
+With `record`s we no longer need to implement or override equality operators - they are automagically generated for us by the compiler.

 For example:

 ```cs
 public readonly record struct PersonId(Guid Value);

 public readonly record struct CustomerId(Guid Value);

 public class Person : BaseEntity